Hoy no me puedo levantar: Interaction and multimedia

-The musical is an interactive play where the public is encouraged to dance and sing in all musical pieces, especially in the last medley.
-The fourth wall is broken many times stating that the events shown are a musical, showing crew members and interacting with the public (actors come down from the stage and dance, sing and even place wigs and costumes on members of the audience).
-A large screen in stage shows live images from the public, the actors, the orchestra, along with other pre-recorded videos, which ultimately become important part of the play.
-Also, in one scene, the characters discuss the plot and their performance in the play.
+The musical is interactive, and the audience is encouraged to dance and sing in all musical pieces, especially in the last medley.
+The fourth wall is broken many times, stating that the events shown are a musical, showing crew members, and interacting with the public (actors come down from the stage and dance, sing and even place wigs and costumes on members of the audience).
+A large screen on stage shows live images from the audience, the actors, the orchestra, along with other pre-recorded videos, which ultimately become important part of the play.
+In one scene, the characters discuss the plot and their performance in the play.